rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 ```

 See that the error message that pytest included for us indicates that `count_vowels("aA bB yY", include_y=True)` returned `2`, when we expected it to return `4`.
-From this we might suspect that `count_vowels` in not counting y's correctly.
+From this we might suspect that `count_vowels` is not counting y's correctly.

 Here are some more examples of "enriched assertions", as provided by pytest.
 See that these error messages even provide useful "diffs", which specify specifically _how_ two similar objects differ, where possible.